Nesterov acceleration despite very noisy gradients: Introduction

 \section{Introduction}

-Deep neural networks have {proved} to be remarkably successful at solving previously intractable problems in machine learning \citep{lecun2015deep}.
-Underlying this success are stochastic first order optimization methods, such as stochastic gradient descent \citep{lecun1998gradient} and ADAM \citep{kingma2014Adam}, which have enabled the large-scale training of neural networks.
-Although these training problems are typically highly non-convex, accelerated first order methods for convex optimization have nonetheless proved practically useful in designing training algorithms for deep learning.
-Specifically, \cite{nesterov_original}'s accelerated gradient descent has been successfully used to train neural networks and stochastic gradient descent with momentum \citep{qian1999momentum} has become a standard training method \citep{sutskever2013importance}.
+The recent success of deep learning \citep{lecun2015deep} is built on stochastic first order optimization methods such as stochastic gradient descent \citep{lecun1998gradient} and ADAM \citep{kingma2014Adam}, which have enabled the large-scale training of neural networks.
+While such tasks are generally non-convex, accelerated first order methods for convex optimization have proved practically useful.
+Specifically, \cite{nesterov_original}'s accelerated gradient descent has become a standard training method \citep{sutskever2013importance}.

-Despite this empirical success, a theoretical understanding of acceleration in the context of deep learning is still lacking.
-The difficulties here lie in both the \textit{non-convexity} of the objective and the \textit{stochastic} nature of the optimization.
-In this work, we address one of these difficulties and consider the analysis of accelerated first order methods for stochastic convex optimization.
-If the noise in the gradient is additive with a fixed variance, then optimal convergence rates for general convex objectives were derived by \cite{nemirovski2009robust} and acceleration is generally not possible.
-However, {as \cite{ DBLP:journals/corr/abs-1811-02564, wojtowytsch2021stochasticdiscrete, wualignment} note, an additive noise assumption does not appear to capture the noise encountered in the training of deep neural networks accurately.}